seasonstar/egg-qcloud-weapp-sdk/README.md

 };
 ```

-- Why and What: Due to [wafer-node-server-sdk](https://github.com/tencentyun/wafer-node-server-sdk) is for Express，but eggjs is based on Koa, so, you know...
-This plugin solves the problem.
+- Why and What: [wafer-node-server-sdk](https://github.com/tencentyun/wafer-node-server-sdk) is for Express，but eggjs is based on Koa.  so, you know..
+This plugin comes out to solve the problem.

 - Note: Tunnel service is not supported now.